Exercise for Weight Management

 Are YOU trying to change something that you cannot change?
 And are you doing it because society has a preference for a certain body type for women?
 Well, it’s time you face reality.
 You cannot please everyone in the world – nor should you try!
 I’m still hoping that one day, Feminism will be back in style and women will throw out their high heels, low cut tops that sexualize their body for attention.
 Men don’t do that stuff.
 And you still find them sexy, correct?

-I recently read an article in Scientific American that absolutely astounded me.
+Scientific American has some really fascinating articles that have absolutely astounded me.
 I wouldn’t consider this publication a source of biased information.
 It was carefully researched by a scientist who compared calories burned by Africans chasing a wounded giraffe (it was going to be dinner for their tribe) with Americans who sit on their butts working in front of their computers all day.
 I had to read it a couple of times to really believe it.
 Apparently, there is some fail-safe mechanism in our bodies that prevents us from burning too many calories with activity.
 They describe it as an exercise paradox.

 The Africans who ended up running over 20 miles until the wounded animal dropped dead – and then they had to carry it back all that way, only burned about 150 more calories doing all of that activity than office workers in the US.
 I SWEAR it’s true!

 I bet you thought I was going to tell you that weight lifting is the best exercise you can do to change our body.
-If done properly, it will tighten your muscles and can improve your shape.
+Yes, if done properly, it will tighten your muscles and can improve your shape.
 Keep in mind that muscles weigh more than adipose tissue (fat) so it can seem like you’re gaining weight.
 But muscles use more calories than fat.
-Bottom line, please don’t weigh yourself.
-That’s diet mentality.
-Stop fighting a losing battle.

 Yoga opens you to a different view of your body.
 It also helps you manage the stress that changes your hormonal release and contributes to making you feel hungrier!
 And it’s been found that practicing slow restorative yoga results in twice as much weight loss as doing active exercise! (although there’s not a lot of weight loss, it’s still better than aerobics!)
 You see, the real cause of overweight is STRESS!